AmandaCIdev/full-stack-capstone/README.md

   </tr>

   <tr>
-    <td>As a student I want to able to search filter events so that I can attend events of my interest.</td>
+    <td>As a user I want to able to search filter events so that I can attend events of my interest.</td>
     <td>Filter by category, words or interests.</td>
     <td>N/A</td>
   </tr>